Strategic Arms Limitation Talks: SALT I Treaty

 Negotiations lasted from November 17, 1969, to May 26, 1972, in a series of meetings beginning in Helsinki, with the American delegation headed by Gerard C. Smith, director of the Arms Control and Disarmament Agency.
 Subsequent sessions alternated between Vienna and Helsinki.
+McNamara played a significant role with working to reduce the arms race between the U.S. and Soviet Union.
+There were two distinct ways in which he worked to govern the nuclear threat.
+First, he thought the need to avoid the deployment of an ABM system from both countries.
+To do this, the second thing he believed was the only way to limit the tension was to have many negotiations and discussion about deterrence, holding each other responsible for keeping peace through full communication.
+One problem that he ran into was that limitation strategies weren't working and open to full of critiques, and the U.S. alongside Soviet continued to make new ballistic missiles.
+The US nuclear arsenals was far too large at that point in history to even pose for arms limitation at that point.
 After a long deadlock, the first results of SALT I came in May 1971, when an agreement was reached over ABM systems.
 Further discussion brought the negotiations to an end in Moscow in 1972, when U.S. President Richard Nixon and Soviet General Secretary Leonid Brezhnev signed both the Anti-Ballistic Missile Treaty and the Interim Agreement Between the United States of America and the Union of Soviet Socialist Republics on Certain Measures With Respect to the Limitation of Strategic Offensive Arms.

 The two sides also agreed to a number of basic principles regarding appropriate conduct.
 Each recognized the sovereignty of the other; agreed to the principle of noninterference; and sought to promote economic, scientific, and cultural ties of mutual benefit and enrichment.

 Nixon was proud that his diplomatic skills made him achieve an agreement that his predecessors had been unable to reach.
 Nixon and Kissinger planned to link arms control to détente and to the resolution of other urgent problems through what Nixon called "linkage".
 David Tal argues:

 The linkage between strategic arms limitations and outstanding issues such as the Middle East, Berlin and, foremost, Vietnam thus became central to Nixon's and Kissinger's policy of détente.
 Through employment of linkage, they hoped to change the nature and course of U.S. foreign policy, including U.S. nuclear disarmament and arms control policy, and to separate them from those practiced by Nixon’s predecessors.
 They also intended, through linkage, to make U.S. arms control policy part of détente. [...]
 His policy of linkage had in fact failed.
 It failed mainly because it was based on flawed assumptions and false premises, the foremost of which was that the Soviet Union wanted strategic arms limitation agreement much more than the United States did.